COVID-19 Quality Improvement Programme

 Anonymised patient data contributed to OPCRD is made available for ethically approved COVID-19 research.
 GP practices may also participate in observational and interventional studies or trials conducted on EPIC.

-To take part in EPIC, simply register your interest at the link below or contact us.
+To take part, simply register your interest at the link below or contact us.

 Tel: 01223 967855